 For sure, SPH share price is well supported by a number of institutional players.
 There is currently a total of 16.3 million management shares.
 OCBC bank holds 16.8% stake while Great Eastern holds 22.6%.
 Most investors would know that OCBC Bank holds 88% stake in Great Eastern, so the bank actually has an effective stake of 39.4% stake in SPH management shares.
 On the other hand, Temasek Holdings holds an indirect stake of 26.8% of management shares through DBS Bank, Singtel and Fullerton Pte Ltd. Thus, the largest shareholder should be OCBC Bank.
 Other major investors included NTUC Income (16.35%) and UOB Bank (8.05%).

 With almost 40% stake in SPH management shares, OCBC Bank [This is a premium article.
 The rest of the content is blocked and can be accessible by SG Wealth Builder Members only.
-To read the full content, please sign up as member.]Sign up & unlock articles!
+To read the full content, please sign up as member.]SIGN UP FOR $10 TO UNLOCK ALL ARTICLES!

 Not a member yet?
 For just $10 per month, you may sign up to become a member of SG Wealth Builder.
 The full benefits and privileges of SG Wealth Builder Membership: